DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Different texture presets can be picked for the light beam.
 Low Beam and High Beam can be toggled and more settings can be dialed in.

+Use the "Reload Headlight Textures" button if the headlights are showing Pink - Meaning the Textures have been lost.

 |
 .. _skidmarks: